boyer-nicolas/ombrage-bun-api/docs/core-concepts/parameters.md

 ## Parameter Definition

 Use Zod schemas to define route parameters in your route specs.
-Ombrage API supports four types of parameters that are automatically extracted and validated:
+Koritsu supports four types of parameters that are automatically extracted and validated:

 ```typescript
 export const GET = createRoute({